snijhout/TIL6010-LabAssignments/Flytax-Project-Group24/CO2-effect/README.md

 # CO2-emissions folder
 The main file is Travel-statistics.ipynb, and from here are code can be run/output can be generated

 At the beginning of each block of code a short explanation is given.
-I also indicated if a path needs to be changed.
+It is also indicated if a path needs to be changed.

 The first block of code takes long (10 min) as the data needs to be retrieved from the server